 A question raising concerns among urologists worldwide is why the infection rate following prostate biopsies is on the rise.
 Like with many cancers, a biopsy is typically performed in order to confirm and more accurately diagnose the cancer.
 Over 1 million men in the US alone will undergo a prostate biopsy.
 Studies have been done to determine which procedures lead to specific infections and how they can be reduced or eliminated.

-What is a TRUS?
+What is a TRUS biopsy procedure?

 Transrectal ultrasound-guided (TRUS) biopsy is the most common method used to extract tissue for histological pathology analysis.1 TRUS is performed using an ultrasound probe and biopsy needle to extract 12 core tissue samples from the prostate taken through the rectal wall.
 Generally done on an outpatient basis, the TRUS has been considered safe.
 But in recent years, infection rate and complications following a TRUS has been increasing.